-According to Section 5.3.3 of the Code, the Supervisory Board shall form a Nominating Committee composed exclusively of shareholder representatives which will propose suitable candidates to the Supervisory Board for recommendation to the General Meeting.
-The Company’s Supervisory Board has not set up a Nominating Committee.
-Consistent with the legal literature on this subject, the Supervisory Board supports the position that forming a Nominating Committee is irrelevant if no employees are represented on the Supervisory Board.
-As a result, the Company deviates from the recommendation set forth in Section 5.3.3 of the Code.
+Pursuant to recommendation D.5 GCGC, the Supervisory Board shall form a Nomination Committee, composed exclusively of shareholder representatives, which names suitable candidates to the Supervisory Board for its proposals to the General Meeting.
+The Supervisory Board has not formed a Nomination Committee.
+The Supervisory Board takes the view, consistent with the legal literature on this subject, that a Nomination Committee does not need to be formed if there are no employee representatives on the Supervisory Board.
+This means a departure from recommendation D.5 GCGC.

 The Management Board